jayres/IDM-DynamicWeb/week-2/Readings.md

 ### What we will cover:

 1. What is a server, a browser, and a protocol?
+2. Look at various examples of dynamic projects
+3. Walkthrough of basic types in JavaScript
-2. Walking through Create React App (CRA) default
+4. Create React App Setup
-3. Cleaning up CRA to get ready to do work

 ## Thursday

+1. Cleaning up CRA to get ready to do work
+2. Assign Exercise One

 ### What we will cover:

-1. Look at various examples of dynamic projects
-2. Walkthrough of basic types in JavaScript
+1. Create React App
+2. Work through Exercise One
+3. Introduction to React

 ### Readings